Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 of each of the above functions and values.

 The output keys of the `BL` scheme are also the output keys of the ARKG instance as a whole.
-For example, if `BL-Blind-Public-Key` and `BL-Blind-Secret-Key` output ECDSA keys, then the ARKG instance will also output ECDSA keys.
+For example, if `BL-Blind-Public-Key` and `BL-Blind-Private-Key` output ECDSA keys, then the ARKG instance will also output ECDSA keys.

 Instantiations MUST satisfy the following compatibility criteria: